-The Marketing Sub-Committee oversees the charity's fundraising and marketing activities with the aim of promoting the charity, making the local community more aware of its purpose, activities and brand, and to organise fundraising activities, assisted by volunteers.
-The sub-committee meets every 6-8 weeks and is chaired by a Trustee and attended by one other trustee, the CEO or a Director, the Communications Officer and the Outreach & Engagement Officer.
+The Marketing and fundraising Sub-Committee oversees the charity's fundraising and marketing activities with the aim of promoting the charity, making the local community more aware of its purpose, activities and brand, and to organise fundraising activities, assisted by volunteers.
+The sub-committee meets every 6-8 weeks and is chaired by a Trustee and attended by one other trustee, the CEO or a Director, and the Communications Officer.
+The purpose and operation of this sub-committee is currently under review.